FACTBOX-When and which COVID-19 vaccines are likely to be available in Asia | Health

 FACTBOX-When and which COVID-19 vaccines are likely to be available in Asia

-Pfizer Inc with partner BioNTech SE, Moderna Inc and AstraZeneca Plc have released trial data this month showing their experimental vaccines are effective in preventing the disease.
+Trial data from Pfizer Inc with partner BioNTech SE, Moderna Inc and AstraZeneca Plc has shown their experimental vaccines are effective in preventing the coronavirus.

-If regulators approve any of the vaccines in coming weeks, the companies have said distribution could begin almost immediately with governments around the world.
-But many Asian countries do not expect to receive big amounts initially, and below are estimated distribution timelines, supply deals announced so far and clinical trials under way in the region.
+If regulators approve any in coming weeks, the companies have said distribution could begin almost immediately.
+But few Asian countries expect to receive big amounts initially.
+Here are estimated distribution timelines, supply deals announced and clinical trials being held in the region.

 AUSTRALIA It has agreed to buy 135 million doses: 34 million from AstraZeneca, 40 million from Novavax Inc, 10 million from Pfizer and 51 million from CSL Ltd.